At Bishop’s Waltham Junior School the health, safety and well-being of every child is our top priority.

 This initiative gives pupils the opportunity to lead on promoting road safety to thier school communities - in a fun way, while getting serious road safety messages across.

-It has been brilliant to see so many children cycling to school with their parents.
-Please can I remind ALL parents that if you allow your child to cycle to school, they MUST wear a cycle helmet.
+We love seeing children cycle to school with their parents, or independently.
+Please can we remind ALL parents that if you allow your child to cycle to school, they MUST wear a cycle helmet.
 In today’s day and age, with the amount of traffic we have on the roads, it is so important to help keep the children safe from serious accidents.
 Thank you for your support.

 It is also advisable to have a lock on the bike to keep it secure in the cycle shelter.